SoakProject/Soak-Plugin/README.md

 Pore was a Sponge plugin that allowed Bukkit plugins to run on older Sponge versions.
 Soak is a Sponge plugin that allows Bukkit plugins to run on Sponge API 8+

-Pore ended for a (few reasons)[https://caseif.blog/content/post.php?id=41], here are some
+Pore ended for a [few reasons](https://caseif.blog/content/post.php?id=41), here are some

 ### Sponge has become increasing different to Bukkit